diffblue/gitlab/doc/integration/saml.md

 ### Designate a unique attribute for the `uid`

 By default, the `uid` is set as the `name_id` in the SAML response.
-If you'd like to designate a unique attribute for the `uid`, you can set the `uid_attribute`.
-In the example below, the value of `uid` attribute in the SAML response is set as the `uid_attribute`.
+To designate a unique attribute for the `uid`, you can set the `uid_attribute`.
+In the following example, the value of `uid` attribute in the SAML response is set as the `uid_attribute`.

 ```yaml
 args: {